imgVOID/text_from_image/README.md

 # text_from_image
 Text from image service.
 Language: Python; Framework: Flask;
-OCR: Google Tesseract.
+OCR: Google Tesseract;
+Images editing with OpenCV.
 HTML5, CSS3 was used too.